 Waiting on "Superman"

-The library was quiet, calm and emitted low lighting on this particular dreary and overcast Wednesday morning in the middle of February.
-As I sat in my office tucked to the left side of the front entrance of our school’s library, I pondered on the many tasks I hoped to complete this day.
-While making that daily “to-do” list, students began to approach me one after the other after the other.
+The library was quiet, calm and emitted low lighting.
+It was a particularly dreary Wednesday morning in the middle of February.
+As I sat in my office tucked to the left side of the front entrance of our school’s library, I pondered on the many tasks I hoped to complete that day.
+While making my daily “to-do” list, students began to approach me one after the other after the other.
 The students were panicked, confused, frustrated, angry, and just totally discombobulated about why the assignment they had submitted to their teacher was rejected.
 He had demanded that his students revise their work and resubmit as their products were not created correctly according to his instructions.
 As I began to inquire about the students’ struggles, I discovered that most of the students were lacking in their understanding of what their products should contain and how that information should have been structured.
-In the teacher’s instructions, he communicated requirements for the assignment: a general topic, some content parameters, and a specified product; however, there was no text dependency, research, reading, cognitive demand or skill attached to the task.
+In the teacher’s instructions, he communicated requirements for the assignment: a general topic, some content parameters, and a specified product; however, there was no text dependency, no research requirement, no reading for information, and no cognitive demand or skill attached to the task.
 From my review of his instructions and the students’ work, I quickly discovered that this “Superman” of a social studies teacher had not made his ASSIGNMENT MATTER!

 In order to assist in alleviating the frustrations of both parties (teacher and students), I conferred with the teacher on his assignment.
-Unbeknownst to him, this would be the beginnings of his exodus out of the dimension of illusion in which he dwelt and his entrance into the knowledge of how and why assignments matter.
+Unbeknownst to him, this would be the beginnings of his exodus out of the dimension of illusion and entrance into the knowledge of how and why assignments matter.
 The exchange during our conversation began simply with a request to know more about the assignment given.
-“Superman” began to explain to me how the students didn’t want to learn and if I could assist, he would be most appreciative.
+“Superman” began to explain how the students didn’t want to learn and if I could assist, he would be most appreciative.

 “I told the kids to make a brochure about a significant Black American.
 These kids just don’t listen.
 I told them step by step what they were supposed to do.
 I even wrote it out for them.”

 After he explained his instructions to me in quite the same manner as he had with his students, the pitfalls within the assignment became crystal clear.
-Instead of creating mini-tasks/lessons modeling, scaffolding, and practicing the skills necessary to complete this task, he simply wrote the steps on the classroom whiteboard and accompanied each with 2-3 minute explanations.
+Instead of creating mini-tasks/lessons modeling, scaffolding, and practicing the skills necessary to complete this task, he simply wrote the steps on the classroom whiteboard and accompanied each with a three-minute explanation.
 The questions that followed were related to the elements missing from his assignment.

 “What is your cognitive demand or skill, sir?
 Are they analyzing a Black American’s life?
 Their work?
 Are the students making comparisons or are they providing a description of one aspect of the Black American’s life, work, influence, or significance?
 What should the children be able to do in the creation of this Black American brochure?
 What type of writing do you expect?
 What type of content about these Black Americans should be contained in the brochure?
 How do they know what to research?
 Do they know how to extract information?
 Have they engaged in activities that required the reading of texts on Black Americans?
 Were there any activities conducted that modeled and provided practice on how to obtain the information needed for the brochure?”